micro/services/etas/README.md

-This is the ETAs service.
-It provides ETAs for single-pickup, multi-dropoff routes.
-It takes into account time and traffic.
+ETAs as a service.
+Provides single-pickup and multi-dropoff routes.
+Takes into account time and traffic.

 # ETAs Service

+Add accurate estimated time of arrival to apps for delivery tracking, routing directions and much more.

 Current limitations:
 • Only supports "Driving" (not walking, cycling)